rafalp/Misago/docs/developers/settings.rst

 default_avatar
 --------------

 Default avatar assigned to new accounts.
-Can be either ``gravatar`` or ``gallery`` which will make Misago pick random avatar from gallery instead.
+Can be either ``initials`` for randomly generated pic with initials, ``gravatar`` or ``gallery`` which will make Misago pick random avatar from gallery instead.

 default_timezone